-4.3 Minimal testing frequency to detect clusters of a certain size
+3.2 Minimal testing frequency to detect clusters of a given size

-Given that a single mass testing effort does not provide a large detection rate of potentially infectious individuals, we now ask whether repeated random testing in the population is a more feasible strategy to contain an infection cluster.
+A single mass testing effort only results in a detection rate of between 25-48% of potentially infectious individuals, depending on the utilized test (rapid test or polymerase chain reaction) and the exponential growth rate r corresponding to reproduction numbers R between 1.3 and 3 (details in SI, Section S7).
+Therefore, we now ask whether repeated random testing in the population is a more feasible strategy to contain an infection cluster.
 Specifically, how often should we randomly test the population to detect a cluster before it exceeds a certain size?
 As a numerical example we will use a threshold cluster size of 30 infected individuals.
 We assume that testing is applied population-wide at random, independently of the infection state of an individual.
-As pointed out above, the probability to test positive depends on the age of infection of an individual (Borremans et al., 2020; Kucirka et al., 2020; Hellewell et al., 2021).
+The probability to test positive depends on the time since infection of an individual [25-27].
+We denote the probability to test positive by a rapid test if the infected individual has been infected a days ago by Q(a) (Fig. S3 in SI, Section S7).